-If candidates are not currently employed in a school but meet the entry requirements and are successful at interview they can apply for a KNSPS Partnership school to host them for the 12 week assessment period.
+If candidates are not currently employed in a school but meet the entry requirements and are successful at interview they can apply for a KNSTE Partnership school to host them for the 12 week assessment period.
 If this is the case, then an additional placement fee of £1,000 will apply.
 This will be levied once a suitable school has been found.
 Please be advised that on occasions, this can take some time, and is dependent on capacity within the partnership.

 Second Placement Needed

-If you need to secure a second school teaching placement prior to the commencement of the formal assessment period, then again, it may be possible for the KNSPS to broker such a placement within its partnership.
+If you need to secure a second school teaching placement prior to the commencement of the formal assessment period, then again, it may be possible for the KNSTE to broker such a placement within its partnership.
 There is likely to be a fee of £500 to enable a school to release senior colleagues to support you in securing the teaching evidence required for successful progression onto the AO programme.